Configure identity fabric

 • IdP Initiated Login: Accept unsolicited SAML responses from the configured IDP.
 This is disabled by default.

-LDAP Provider
+LDAP service

 • URL: The URL of the LDAP server that Maverics connects with.